11 Best Mops We Tested in 2026 for Every Kind of Mess

 A robot’s help is invaluable when it comes to cleaning.
 Whether you are a parent with a house full of kids and pets, a busy professional, or managing mobility issues due to age, injury, or disability, a smart machine that mops and vacuums is a worthy investment.
 The Eufy Robot Vacuum Omni E25 was editorial director Simone Scully’s favorite robot device.
 Despite the high price, she says, “This is the only robot vacuum I tried that I thought I'd buy another one if it broke, and it's also the one I recommend the most to friends and family.
 It's so easy to use, smart, and helpful.”

 The device uses mapping and object sensing to navigate and clean rooms, as both a mop and a vacuum.
-It self-empties and self-cleans, and even doses and mixes the exact amount of cleaning solution for a job.
+It self-empties and self-cleans, and even doses and mixes the exact amount of cleaning solution for a job, which is why we think it’s the best at cleaning floors with multiple types of surfaces.
 You can program it, run it on a schedule, and receive a report after each clean.
 The transparent water tank makes it easy to know when to refill, and the device had the easiest setup across all of the robotic products Scully tried.
 Note that the robot did get stuck and die a few times, but overall, the performance was exceptional.

 mop